YirenZzz/EventTicketing/README.md

 ### Multiple Verification Methods

-The system supports multiple verification methods to accommodate various operational scenarios:

-- **Document Upload Verification**: Staff can upload PDF tickets that attendees have previously downloaded or printed.
+Staff can upload PDF tickets that attendees have previously downloaded or printed.
 The system processes the document to extract and validate the QR code.
-- **Image Scanning Capability**: The interface supports processing of screenshot images containing QR codes, providing flexibility when attendees present tickets on devices.
-- **Real-Time Camera Scanning**: Staff can activate the device camera to scan QR codes directly from attendees' physical or digital tickets, facilitating rapid verification.
+The interface supports processing of screenshot images containing QR codes, providing flexibility when attendees present tickets on devices.
+Staff can activate the device camera to scan QR codes directly from attendees' tickets.

 ![Screenshot 2025-04-19 at 19.21.26.png](doc/img/Screenshot_2025-04-19_at_19.21.26.png)